 \section{Abstract}

-Accurate medium-range precipitation forecasting is crucial for hydrometeorological risk management and disaster mitigation, yet remains a challenge for current numerical weather prediction (NWP) systems.
-Traditional ensemble forecasting systems, such as the Global Ensemble Forecast System (GEFS), often struggle to maintain high prediction skill, especially for moderate and heavy rainfall at extended lead times.
-To address these limitations, this study develops an advanced deep learning–based ensemble forecasting framework to improve multi-step precipitation prediction through joint modeling of a comprehensive set of atmospheric variables.
-The model is trained on ERA5 (fifth generation ECMWF reanalysis) data at 0.25° spatial resolution for atmospheric variables, with precipitation labels derived from the National Aeronautics and Space Administration's (NASA) Integrated Multi-satellite Retrievals for Global Precipitation Measurement (GPM) satellite constellation (IMERG), incorporating 57 input variables—6 upper-air variables across 8 pressure levels and 9 surface variables.
-The model outputs precipitation field along with the same 57 input variables.
-The proposed architecture employs a patch-based Swin Transformer backbone with periodic convolutions to handle longitudinal continuity and integrates time and noise embeddings via conditional layer normalization.
-A dual-branch decoder separately predicts total precipitation and other variables, enabling targeted freezing of the corresponding decoder–encoder pathways to facilitate specialized training for each task.
-Model training minimizes a hybrid loss combining the Continuous Ranked Probability Score (CRPS) and a weighted log1p mean squared error (log1pMSE), effectively balancing probabilistic accuracy and magnitude fidelity.
-During inference, the model directly ingests real-time operational Global Forecast System (GFS) initial conditions, rather than delayed reanalysis data, allowing immediate generation of forecasts up to 60 steps (15 days) ahead using an autoregressive strategy.
-Evaluation against GEFS using IMERG data as reference, under matching ensemble member configurations, demonstrates that the proposed method achieves consistently higher Critical Success Index (CSI) scores at precipitation intensity thresholds of 0.1 mm, 1 mm, 10 mm, and 20 mm.
-The largest improvements occur at moderate to heavy rainfall regions, indicating the model's superior capability in capturing both the spatial structure and intensity of precipitation systems over extended lead times.
+Accurate medium-range precipitation forecasting is important for hydrometeorological risk management and disaster mitigation, yet remains challenging for current numerical weather prediction (NWP) systems and data-driven models.
+Traditional ensemble forecasting systems, such as the Global Ensemble Forecast System (GEFS), can struggle with precipitation intensity, spatial structure, and ensemble reliability, especially at longer lead times.
+To address these challenges, this study develops CSU-PCAST, a deep learning-based ensemble forecasting framework for global precipitation prediction.
+The model is trained using fifth-generation ECMWF (ERA5) atmospheric and surface variables at \(0.25^\circ\) spatial resolution, with precipitation labels derived from NASA's Integrated Multi-satellite Retrievals for Global Precipitation Measurement (IMERG).
+CSU-PCAST uses 57 prognostic atmospheric and surface variables, together with static geographical fields, and predicts both the evolving atmospheric state and 6-h total precipitation.
+The proposed architecture employs a patch-based Swin Transformer backbone with periodically padded residual convolutions for longitudinal continuity, stochastic noise conditioning, time embeddings, and a dual-branch decoder that separately predicts precipitation and non-precipitation variables.
+During inference, CSU-PCAST is initialized from operational Global Forecast System (GFS) analyses and generates 30 ensemble members out to 15 days using an autoregressive strategy, matching the operational GEFS ensemble size.
+Evaluation against GEFS over the full year of 2023, using IMERG as the precipitation reference, shows that CSU-PCAST improves deterministic precipitation skill at short lead times, with higher CSI and lower RMSE during the first several forecast days.
+CSU-PCAST also reduces the strong GEFS wet bias for light precipitation and the dry bias at the 10 and 20 mm thresholds.
+Probabilistic verification shows lower CRPS, higher Brier Skill Scores for several thresholds, and improved ensemble reliability relative to GEFS, although both systems remain underdispersive.
+A case study of the Sanba extreme precipitation event further shows that CSU-PCAST provides improved spatial structure and exceedance-probability guidance, while also highlighting remaining challenges in regional precipitation totals and high-end precipitation intensity.
+These results indicate that CSU-PCAST provides improved short-to-medium-range ensemble precipitation guidance relative to GEFS, while extreme precipitation intensity and ensemble calibration remain areas for further improvement.